csc-training/geocomputing/pdal/README.md

 3. Load necessary modules (module load geo-env)
 4. Go to your work directory and unzip exercise zip (cd $WRKDIR & unzip pdal_exercise.zip)
 5. Go to the extracted pdal_exercise folder.
+6. Run the split\_laz.sh script (./split_laz.sh)
+7. Check that smaller tiles were created in the data folder with ls command.
+You can also take a look at the files with ccViewer

-In order to extract smaller pieces of it we will use PDAL's crop filter.
+In order to extract smaller pieces we will use PDAL's crop filter.
 We have two necessary files for this exercise: crop\_pipeline.json and split\_laz.sh.
 Crop\_pipeline.json defines a pdal pipeline for cropping a .laz file and split\_laz.sh runs the pipeline 4 times changing the crop area and output file.

 _crop\_pipeline.json_
 ``` json